Hiccup246/npm-expansions/README.md

 <br>

 # 📋 Future Features List
-4. ### Long term todo
-- Review readme and decide if any upgrades are needed
-- Add project to google search console
-- Update jameswatt.io with this project
-- Implement PostGres database with docker for npm expansions
 - Handle incoming requests in an optimized way e.g. threads or asynchronous events
-- Background routine to check if the official npm expansions repo has updated its `expansions.txt` file and to update this project's equivalent file with any changes.
-Note that the last change to the expansions text file occurred two years ago.
 - Add server logs for each request and failure
-- Refactor NpmExpansions to be instantiated once in the main and then passed around.
-This will increase performance and allow the dynamic updating of the expansions.txt file in a separate thread.
+- Dynamically update the `expansions.txt` file and the global `ExpansionsModel`.
-- Routinely updating expansions.txt could be done at startup and during execution using a second thread with message parsing
+  - This could be done by a separate thread which routinely checks the official npm expansions repo and pull requests
+  - Note that the last change to the expansions text file in the official repo occurred two years ago.